HMS-Analytical-Software/sdmx-technical-documentation-ml/docs/common.md

 Union of:

-NCNameIDType, ObsDimensionsCodeType.
+`NCNameIDType, ObsDimensionsCodeType`.

 **ObsDimensionsCodeType:** ObsDimensionsCodeType is an enumeration containing the values "TimeDimension" and "AllDimensions"

-Derived by restriction of xs:string .
+Derived by restriction of `xs:string`.

 Enumerations: